Moosieus/paradedb-elixir-api-proposal/readme.md

 The maximal query also illustrates the need for search operators to have bindings, in order to disambiguate their targets.

-## Top-level search options:
+## Optional parameters:
-pg_search provides the following as options for the top-level search:
+The top-level `paradedb.search()` call accepts the following as options:
 * `limit_rows` - The maximum number of rows to return.
 * `offset_rows` - The number of rows to skip before starting to return rows.
 * `stable_sort` - A boolean specifying whether ParadeDB should stabilize the order of equally-scored results, at the cost of performance.

+The could be handled like so:
 ```elixir
 from(
   c in Call,